nazariyv/blog/posts/implication.md

 ---

 Imagine you are a logician coming up with connectives.
 You are devising a formal logic system that is consistent and complete (at least until Gödel drops a bombshell on you).
-We already have disjunction and conjunction, but we keep exploring what else we can do.
+We already have negation, disjunction and conjunction, but we keep exploring what else we can do.
 So we want to come up with a new and unique connective that deals with two statements that may be related (but not necessarily).
 We want to come up with a connective that might tell us something about the conclusion if we know some information about the hypothesis (and they may very well be unrelated).

 Let hypothesis be denoted by $P$ and conclusion be denoted by $Q$.
 Let's also denote the connective by $\implies$ and call it "implication".
 We start thinking about what the truth table of $P \implies Q$ might look like.